MikkelMathiasen23/NYC_taxi_project/README.md

 Explainer notebook

 GeoMaps slide "Where" --> rigtige layout

-Fareamount/Trip duration over time
-Trip speed + tip amount scatterplot

 Which customers